Can You Recycle Blenders? (And Throw Them in Trash?)

 5. Flower Vase

 Here’s another hack for repurposing your blender jar.
-It’s large enough to serve as a flower vase.
-It’s also presentable enough to sit at the middle of your dining table, your coffee table, or even on your nightstand.
+It’s large enough to serve as a flower vase and also presentable enough to sit in the middle of your dining table, your coffee table, or even on your nightstand.

 You can either plant your favorite flowers in it or stick a bouquet you recently bought or received in the jar.
 If it’s a single flower, like a rose, you can make it stay in place by sticking it through the slit in blender jars.